 Member, Shanghai International Financial Advisory Council

-He specializes in putting capital to work when others are fearful—a.k.a. "catching falling knives."
+He specializes in deploying capital when others are hesitant, a strategy often described as “catching falling knives.”

 EARLY CAREER

-Marks began his career at Citibank, where he started a portfolio of high-yield bonds after meeting with junk bond king, Mike Milken.
+Marks began his career at Citibank, where he managed a high-yield bond portfolio after connecting with junk bond pioneer Mike Milken.

-He was an equity research analyst and, subsequently, Citigroup's Director of Research.
+He later served as an equity research analyst and as Citigroup’s Director of Research.

-In 1985, he joined TCW Group where he led the groups that were responsible for investments in high-yield debt and convertible securities.
+In 1985, he joined TCW Group, leading teams focused on high-yield debt and convertible securities.

-He has been featured or quoted in Bloomberg, Yahoo!
-Finance, Business Insider, CNBC, The Wall Street Journal, Forbes, Financial Times, The Economic Times, Institutional Investor, The New York Times, CoinDesk, Barron's, and Real Vision, among others.
+Marks is frequently featured and quoted in leading financial media, including Bloomberg, CNBC, Yahoo!
+Finance, Business Insider, The Wall Street Journal, Forbes, Financial Times, Institutional Investor, The New York Times, Barron’s, CoinDesk, Real Vision, and The Economic Times.